Molten Ventures VCT (formerly Draper Esprit VCT)

 The VCT launched in 1998 and has been managed by Molten Ventures (formerly Draper Esprit plc) since 2017.

-Founded in 2006, Molten Ventures is a listed company with a market capitalisation of around £300 million (September 2023) and one of the most established venture capital firms in Europe.
-It has a reputation for backing some of Europe’s most innovative growth companies, including technology unicorns Graphcore, Wise and Revolut.
-It has also backed 75 seed venture funds, giving it exposure to over 1,700 companies from which it can source new investments.
+Founded in 2006, Molten Ventures is a listed company with a market capitalisation of around £600 million (October 2024) and one of the most established venture capital firms in Europe.
+It has a reputation for backing some of Europe’s most innovative growth companies, including technology unicorns Wise and Revolut.
+It has also backed 80 seed and early-stage venture funds, giving it exposure to over 2,300 companies from which it can source new investments.

-The VCT is managed by the same team that oversees the plc’s own balance sheet investments.
-It’s well resourced, consisting of 10 executives and five venture partners, aided by a 16-strong platform team that provides support to the plc and its portfolio.
+The VCT is managed by the same team that oversees the plc’s balance sheet investments.
+It’s well resourced, consisting of six executives and four venture partners who can draw on a wider team of over 30 investment professionals and venture partners.

 Molten Ventures also manages an EIS fund and it is expected that the EIS fund, VCT and plc will co-invest in most qualifying deals.